ME 132: Advanced Robotics: Navigation

 3) Interested students may wish to also consult the following classic (but now

-somewhat out-of-date) text on motion planning:
+out-of-print) text on motion planning:

 - Robot Motion Planning by J.C.
 Latombe.

-This book is now out of print, but is available in the Caltech library.
+A copy is available in the Caltech library.

 Bulletins/Updates

-Questions and complaints should be addressed to:
+Questions and complaints about this web site should be addressed to:

 jwb@robotics.caltech.edu